As Amended at the Annual Convention in Visalia, California on August 29, 2020

 ARTICLE IV – MEMBERSHIP

 Section 4.04.
 Annual Expiration of Membership.
 All CRA memberships shall expire on December 31st of each calendar year.
-The CRA Board of Directors may provide for the pro-ration of dues for members who joined or previously paid dues in mid-year.

 Section 4.05.
 Membership Requirements.
 In order to be eligible to join CRA, a person must be an American citizen of good moral character who is registered to vote in California as a Republican.